-Winston Churchill one of the greatest historical figures has made decisions out of fear for the protection of Britain and its allies.
+Winston Churchill one of the greatest historical figures of all time has made decisions out of fear for the protection of Britain and its allies.
 The choices that were made had negatively impacted his foe as well as his allies but we still seem to know him as a hero.
 Why is that?
 In World War 2, we know Churchill as the man who leads Britain to a Victory but 25 years before his ministry in Britain he was the Lord of the Admiralty, ‘the political head of the Royal Army’ with glowing prestige, he became ambitious.
 His ambition was the cost of 11,488 Anzac lives, 44,000 Allies during the Gallipoli campaign landing at what we now know as ANZAC Cove.
-86,692 Ottoman soldiers who were fighting on behalf of their country, even though the enemy, over 80,000 innocent lives were taken because of the ideology that we need to sustain control.
-The Gallipoli campaign was intended to gain land in Turkey and capture the Ottoman Capital to open a Black sea, supply route to Russia.
+86,692 Ottoman soldiers were killed, fighting on behalf of their country, even though the enemy, over 80,000 innocent lives were taken because of the ideology that we need to sustain control.
+The Gallipoli campaign was intended to gain land in Turkey and capture the Ottoman Capital to open a Black sea and allow a supply route to Russia.
 But mistake after mistake this become one of the bloodiest battles of all time in World War 1.
 In 1934, 16 years after the First World war ended, a quote by Mustafa Kemal Atatürk, the first leader of the Republic of Turkey was inscribed onto a stone slab, a memorial in Gallipoli, Turkey in memory to the heavy loss in lives, it read,

 Ambition has such a huge part to play in our lives, bloody deaths were the consequence of Churchill’s ambition but does that make him a bad or good influence?
 Churchill learned from his mistakes and the world learned alongside him but that didn’t stop him from carrying on with his prestigious career.
 By World War 2 he was the Prime Minister he had a duty to protect everyone at all cost, he lied to the public, he sent out suicidal missions, troops either died and were ‘lucky’ or lived, but everyone loved him.
 He had a way for words, he was inspiring and a figure of strength and empowerment, the people felt almost safe.
 Was Churchill a good influencer of history?
 It’s highly unlikely for a person to be only a good influencer or bad influencer, we are somewhat both.
 We all value different things, we all believe different ideas and we all respect different people.
 As an individual, we have a belief that someone who is a good influence has these characteristics, (Respectful, approachable and dependent) but someone who is a bad influence has characteristics of the complete opposite.
 When I originally thought of a bad influencer, I believed they were someone who negatively impacts others.
 This can be there behavior towards others and themselves or decisions made because it is ‘beneficial’ or because their way is the only way.
 But can a negative influencer be someone who has valid ideas, they’re powerful and can use their words to strengthen the belief of others.
 Can a bad influencer be someone who is depended on by others because to the public eye they are a figure of protection and strength?
-These characteristics seem like the ones of a positive influencer but they can be examples of a negative influencer.
-I’ve conducted a research explaining that even the greatest figures in history have made decisions that influence others negatively because of their own selfishness and fear.
+These characteristics seem like the ones of a positive influencer but they are also examples of a negative influencer.